-- As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - For reader's ease, an impact summary is provided in Table 9.
+- 137 As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target, and a refinement on ADV_SPM has been added. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - 141 For reader's ease, an impact summary is provided in Table 10.